arodloff/Masterthesis_ESG/README.md

 ## File and Folder Explanatation
 - All relevent R skripts are in `Code_R/`
 - The (modified) code and files by Li et al. (2020) is in `CreateDict_SplitSentence/`
-  - The original files can be found [here](https://github.com/MS20190155/Measuring-Corporate-Culture-Using-Machine-Learning)
+  - The original repository can be found [here](https://github.com/MS20190155/Measuring-Corporate-Culture-Using-Machine-Learning)
 - Everything related to FinBERT is in `FinBERT`
+- Notice that the folders `Data/`, `CreateDict_SplitSentence/data/`, and `FinBERt/output/` are not in this repository as the files in them are too large and partially contain proprietary data

 ### R Files
 - `01_CleanData.R` extracts and cleans the earningscalls transcripts and the ESG scores by Refinitiv.
 The Transcripts and IDs are saved to be processed by the (modified) code by Li et al (2020).